 Material

-The backpack material should be lightweight yet durable against wear and weather conditions.
-Popular materials for travel backpacks include nylon and polyester.
-Some models also feature a water-resistant coating or an integrated rain cover, which comes in handy during bad weather.
+The backpack’s material should be lightweight, yet durable and resistant to wear and the weather.
+Popular materials for travel backpacks are nylon and polyester.
+Some models also have a water-resistant finish or a built-in rain cover, which comes in handy in bad weather.

 Safety Features

-Travel backpacks are often equipped with various safety features such as reflective elements, hidden pockets, lockable zips, a hydration compartment, a whistle or rain covers.
+Travel backpacks often come with a range of safety features, such as reflective elements, hidden pockets, lockable zips, a hydration sleeve, a whistle or a rain cover.

-You can also choose travel backpacks based on gender.
-In shops, you’ll find unisex backpacks as well as men’s and women’s models.
-Women’s travel backpacks are designed to better fit the female body.
+Travel backpacks can also be chosen by gender.
+In shops you’ll find unisex packs as well as men’s and women’s models.
+Women’s travel backpacks are designed to fit the female frame better.
 They have narrower shoulder straps, a shorter back length and a differently shaped hip belt.
-Men’s models are adapted to the male build.
+Men’s models, in turn, are tailored to the male physique.

 Brand

-Among the most popular travel backpack brands are:
+Some of the most popular travel backpack brands include:

 - Osprey,